InfoSecPS/scripts/python/readme.md

 * Now it takes the IP Address as an argument passed to the script.
 So far, the way I've been used to running python scripts.

 ****
+### argparse.py

+In search of some sort of experience in validation I was directed to using argparse.
+This is just an exercise in implementing argparse to make sure the data you need has been entered.
+If not, you get told about it.
+Next step is to validate that it is indeed an IP address that is being entered.